 Visit the Valley of Remembrance and take in the shrine installation created by members of the community.
-This is a space for thoughtful remembrance of those that we have lossed, and honoured lovingly with shrines to their memories.
-A sound installation will take place in the Valley at this time to encourage meditation and peace.
+This is a space for thoughtful remembrance of those that we have lost, and honoured lovingly with shrines to their memories.
 The shrine installation will be in place for the entire event.

 6pm to 7pm

-We all parade around the neighbourthood with community, puppets, Night of Dread characters and outstanding musical guests, the multi-Juno nominated jazz saxaphonist Richard Underhill with backup from the Kensington Horns, and powerhouse Afro-Brazilian drummers Maracatu Mar Aberto (Small World Music Festival, Harvest Festival, Pedestrian Sundays in Kensington and other live, outdoor events all around the city of Toronto.)
+We all parade around the neighbourthood with community, puppets, Night of Dread characters and outstanding musical guests, the Kensington Horns, and powerhouse Brazilian drummers Samba Elegua (Folks will know them from Pedestrian Sundays in Kensington and other live, outdoor events all around the city of Toronto.)

 The parade returns to the park and performance begins of the Fear of the Year theatrical scenario/pageant with pyro performers/guests New Model Circus Army.

 Gather round the bonfire.
-Our Night of Dread Shaman will read out all of our Fears from the Cemetary of Fears and then burn them in the bonfire with the help of our Death Dancers.
+Our Night of Dread Shaman will read out all of our Fears from the Cemetery of Fears and then burn them in the bonfire with the help of our Death Dancers.
 Who knows – perhaps you’d like to take a spin around the bonfire and dance with death?
-Waltz music provded by Richard Underhill while Pan de Muerto (Mexican Bread of the Dead made and baked in Dufferin Grove Park’s very own bake ovens) is served to revelers.
+Also make sure to sample the Pan de Muerto (Mexican Bread of the Dead) made and baked in Dufferin Grove Park’s very own bake ovens.

 8pm to 9pm